All the amusement parks and waterparks reopening in and near Toronto | Listed

 All the amusement parks and waterparks reopening in and near Toronto

-Summer is in full swing, and with Ontario heading into Step 2 of its reopening plan, amusement parks and water parks are prepared to welcome guests back.
+Summer is in full swing and Ontario has officially entered Step 2 of its reopening plan.
+That means amusement parks and water parks are prepared to welcome guests back.

 It’s been a really long time since many of us have been able to enjoy a good old amusement park like Canada’s Wonderland – the epitome of summer fun.